rust-lang/rust/text/0000-api-evolution.md

 [oft-requested](https://github.com/rust-lang/rfcs/issues/323) feature.
 Allowing
 arguments to a function to be optional makes it possible to add new arguments after the fact without a major version bump.

+**Open-ended explicit type paramters**

+One hazard is that with today's explicit type parameter syntax, you must always specify *all* type parameters: `foo::<T, U>(x, y)`.
+That means that adding a new type parameter to `foo` can break code, even if a default is provided.

+This could be easily addressed by adding a notation like `...` to leave additional parameters unspecified: `foo::<T, ...>(x, y)`.

 # Drawbacks and Alternatives